 Arrive at Kilimanjaro Airport and transfer to a peaceful country lodge at the base of Mount Meru.
 Relax amid the ambience of a 1905 colonial farmhouse and lush gardens, surrounded by mature native forest where colobus and Sykes' monkeys play in the trees.
 If time permits, take a swim in the pool or enjoy a restorative massage in the open-air tent, serenaded by birdsong.
 As the afternoon wanes, sip a sundowner on the terrace in view of Mount Kilimanjaro before gathering for a welcome dinner this evening.

-The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity beginning in the 1970s, and our secluded mobile camp, with its walk-in canvas tents and crackling campfire, is redolent with that vintage atmosphere.
-Yet despite our remote location, we enjoy impressive luxury touches, including candlelight dinners served on white linen under a canopy of stars.
+The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity in the 1970s, and our secluded camp, with its walk-in canvas tents and crackling campfire, is redolent with that vintage atmosphere.
+Yet despite our remote location, we enjoy impressive luxuries, including candlelight dinners served on white linen under a canopy of stars.

 This morning we make the easy drive back to Arusha on a tarmac road, passing farms, villages and lively roadside markets en route.
-A farewell lunch is served on arrival at our lodge, where day rooms await, offering a chance to relax and refresh before your transfer to Kilimanjaro Airport for international departures this evening.
+In Karatu, we stop at a local primary school supported by Nat Hab’s philanthropy program, where we meet the children and learn about how our tourism dollars contribute to their education, making a tremendous difference to the economically challenged students who attend here.
+Continue to Arusha, arriving at Ngare Sero Lodge at the base of Mount Meru, where a farewell lunch is served on arrival.
+Day rooms await in this peaceful setting, offering a chance to relax and refresh before your transfer to Kilimanjaro Airport for international departures this evening.